richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 See also Common Knowledge, above.

 *  Language (Smarts): Knowledge and fluency in a particular language.
-*  Occult (Smarts): Knowledge of magical theory, supernatural events, creatures, history, and ways.
+*  Arcana (Smarts): Knowledge of magical theory, supernatural events, creatures, history, and ways.
+(Renamed version of "Occult" in core SWADE.)
+*  Corps (Smarts): Knowledge of corporate structures, management theories, economics, accounting, the law.
+Knowledge of specific corps and their areas of expertise and specialities.
 *  Research (Smarts): Finding written information from various sources.
 Used for Matrix searches.
 *  Science (Smarts): Theoretical knowledge of scientific fields such as biology, chemistry, geology, engineering, etc.

 ## For reference: what I've changed

 * Added some skill specialisation options
-* Added Astral and Conjuration to magic skills
+* Added Astral and Conjuration to magic skills, renamed Occult to Arcana.
 * Reshuffled the boundaries between Hacking, Electronics, and Repair to make them slightly more intuitive (to me, at least.)
+* Added Etiquette
+* Added Corps knowledge skill.